 As you now know, puppies need a lot of energy and nutrients to build healthy bodies.
 As long as they suckle completely, the breeder only needs to make sure that the dog mum gets enough to eat.
 The puppies will get what they need and in the right amount from her milk.

 When your pup comes home to you, usually at the age of 8 weeks or more, it will be weaned and eating solid food.
 Now you need to know how often to feed your sweet little pup.
 Below are general recommendations.

 The answer to this depends on the breed.
-Toy or small breeds like Chihuahua and Miniature Schnauzer can be considered adults at the age of only 9 months.
-Large breeds like Great Dane or Irish Wolfhound on the other hand do not become adult dogs until they approach 24 months.
+Toy or small breeds like Chihuahua and Miniature Schnauzer are adults at the age of only 9 months.
+Large breeds like Great Dane or Irish Wolfhound on the other hand do not become adult dogs until they are near 24 months.
 Quite a difference!